 Collins’ coaching career also includes stops at Western Carolina (student assistant – 1993-94), Franklin (N.C.)
 H.S. (assistant coach – 1995), Fordham (linebackers coach – 1996), Albright (defensive coordinator – 1997-98), Alabama (director of player personnel – 2007) and UCF (linebackers coach/recruiting coordinator – 2008-09).

-His innovations in utilizing social media to aid in recruiting efforts not only helped Georgia Tech land the highest-rated recruiting class in program history in 2006-07, but also helped Alabama sign the No. 1 class in the nation in 2007-08.
+Collins’ innovations in utilizing social media to aid in recruiting efforts have not only helped Georgia Tech land the two highest-rated recruiting classes in school history, but also helped Alabama sign the No. 1 class in the nation in 2007-08.
 Alabama’s 2008 signing class included running back Mark Ingram, who went on to become the first Heisman Trophy winner in Crimson Tide history in 2009.

 As a student-athlete, Collins totaled 194 career tackles as an outside linebacker and defensive back at Western Carolina (1989-92).
 He had 68 tackles and six tackles for loss as a junior and helped lead WCU to a 7-4 record with 62 stops, including five behind the line of scrimmage, as a senior.